DekuLiuTesla/CityGaussian/doc/data_preparation.md

 - **Google Drive**: https://drive.google.com/file/d/18L9AEJS2SNva7JgL2-DmqhoNtfDPSSY5/view?usp=sharing
 - **Baidu Netdisk**: https://pan.baidu.com/s/1WBJkj42AOsgrNb7YBmcbGg?pwd=in4i

 **Note that Mill19 and UrbanScene3D doesn't provide ground-truth point cloud, thus they are not included.** In `./scripts/gt_generate.sh`, we provide the script about how we downsample the ground truth point cloud and generate the crop volume.
 If you need to process the custom dataset, please refer to the script.
+For **custom dataset**, you can also refer to this script to generate your crop volume file (.json).

 ## Prepare GauU-Scene dataset
 For GauU-Scene dataset, please follow instruction [here](https://saliteta.github.io/CUHKSZ_SMBU/) to download.
 The data includes RGB images and COLMAP results.